gradle/gradle/design-docs/managed-component-model.md

 Allow a read-write property marked with `@Unmanaged` of a `@Managed` type to have type `List<T>` or `Set<T>` for any `T`.

-## Story: Report available types for a `ModelMap` or `ModelSet` when element type is not constructable
+## Story: Report available types for a `ModelMap` or `ModelSet` when element type is not constructible

-When adding an element to a `ModelMap<T>` or `ModelSet<T>` and `T` is not constructable, use a specific error message that informs the user that an element of type `T` cannot be added to the collection.
-Error message should include the constructable types:
+When adding an element to a `ModelMap<T>` or `ModelSet<T>` and `T` is not constructible, use a specific error message that informs the user that an element of type `T` cannot be added to the collection.
+Error message should include the constructible types:

 - When `T` extends BinarySpec or ComponentSpec, report on the registered subtypes.
-- Otherwise, report on the constructable types that are assignable to `T`.
+- Otherwise, report on the constructible types that are assignable to `T`.

 ### Test cases